blueperf/acmeair-mainservice-java/README.md

     * JAEGER_AGENT_HOST - jaeger-all-in-one-inmemory-agent
     * JAEGER_AGENT_PORT - 6832
     * JAEGER_ENDPOINT - http://jaeger-all-in-one-inmemory-collector:14268/api/traces
+3. Under "Operators", click "Operator Hub" and install the "Community Jaeger Operator" to your individual project.
+4. Click "Installed Operators" and for the newly installed operator create a new Jaeger instance.
+5. Visit the Jaeger URL in the "Networking" > "Routes" section and load test the application to see some traces.

+## Logging/Tracing Options:

-3. To get more data, you can optionally enable access logs and tracing for each service by updating the following env variables.
+To get more data, you can optionally enable access logs and tracing or switch the logging format to json for each service by updating the following env variables.
 ```
+    - name: LOGGING_FORMAT
+      value: 'json'
     - name: ACCESS_LOGGING_ENABLED
       value: 'true'
     - name: TRACE_SPEC
       value: 'com.acmeair*=all'
 ```
-4. Under "Operators", click "Operator Hub" and install the "Community Jaeger Operator" to your individual project.
-5. Click "Installed Operators" and for the newly installed operator create a new Jaeger instance.
-6. Visit the Jaeger URL in the "Networking" > "Routes" section and load test the application to see some traces.

 ## Minikube Instructions